Sima Rong: Death

 Sima Rong died in June 302 with no surviving sons.
 He was buried with rites similar to his half-brother Sima Liang's funeral.
 During discussions on Rong's posthumous name, an official named Cai Ke (蔡克; father of Cai Mo) opined that since Rong attained fame without hard work, his posthumous name should be "Ling".
 After protests from Rong's associates and subordinates, his posthumous name eventually became "Xiao".
+He was replaced as Minister over the Masses by Wang Rong.